reagent-project/reagent-cookbook/README.md

 ## Contributing

-Well-documented contributions are welcomed!
-Please fork, branch, and then submit a pull request.
+Well-documented recipes are welcomed!
+Please fork, branch, and submit a pull request.
+Also, give me a shout if you have an example of a Reagent application.